 Sabah State Library (SSL) was established in 1953 as a section under the Department of Information to provide library services and information for the community in Sabah.
 It became a department by itself in 1972 under the Ministry of Social Services and is funded by both the state and federal governments.
 Sabah State Library is now governed by the Ministry of Science, Technology and Innovation of the Sabah State Government following the rebranding of Ministry of Education and Innovation on 8th October 2020.
-As of today, Sabah State Library is made up of an extensive network comprising a Headquarters, 3 Regional Libraries, 26 branches, 74 Rural Libraries (state),13 mobile libraries and 8 Desanet.
+As of today, Sabah State Library is made up of an extensive network comprising a Headquarters, 25 branches, 3 Additional Service Centre, 74 Rural Libraries (state), 13 mobile libraries and 8 Desanet.

 - A Knowledgeable and Connected Society.

 - To Sustain A Reading Culture.

 - To set up a state-wide library service for the urban and rural areas by setting up branches and the mobile library service.

 - To promote and encourage the use of library resources and information therefrom by providing facilities for loan and references.

 - To assist the State Government in promoting the learning, development and use of Bahasa.